Published

 Directory Template

-This folder contains the template for regional project folders and their sub-folders.
+The _dir_template folder contains the template for regional project folders and their sub-folders.
 Your data manager will tailor the template to your particular project once your data management plan is approved.

 Contacts